SuperCleanMe/site/dev-logs/index.md

 ## Meet Kalavar {#week-1-meet-kalavar}

-Hi everybody, in this dev log i wanted to take the time to introduce to you, our little project.
+Hi everybody, in this dev log I want to take the time to introduce to you, our little project.
 We like to call it Kalavar and this is where you read the latest information and developer updates about the system, as we work our way towards a public alpha test release.
 We hope you enjoy this journey just as much as we will.

 ## What is Kalavar? {#week-1-what-is-kalavar}
 Kalavar is an asynchronous, efficient, and secure database system, programmed using the [Rust](https://rust-lang.org) programming language and built upon the [Tokio](https://tokio.rs/) runtime.